We all know that LeBron James’ nickname is “King” James.

 It is deliciously arguable which Big 3 is more impressive right now:

-• A world record was set Thursday for most desperate men crammed into the smallest area.
-It was 3,847 procrastinators in a local Hallmark store on Valentines Day.
+And I’d give him half a shot with the peace thing.• A world record was set Thursday for most desperate men crammed into the smallest area.
+It was 3,847 procrastinators in a local Hallmark store on Valentine’s Day.

 • Miami Herald readers chose a winner in a contest to design a new Dolphins logo, the entries verifying our long-held belief that it is simply impossible to make a friendly, grinning, leaping bottlenose dolphin appear the least bit menacing.

 • In other Dolphins news, nobody knows anything about what the team will do in free agency or the draft, but people keep talking as if they do.
 Draftniks guess Tennessee receiver Cordarrelle Patterson could be Miami’s first-round pick.
 He is best known for having a first name that looks like it has way more letters than are necessary.